Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 Regarding this issue, could you please check the following points?
 1. Launch SwitchBot app → Pan/Tilt Cam Plus 2K → Turn on/off Night Vision under the features on the bottom right corner of the screen.
 2. Turn on/off the power to the Pan/Tilt Cam Plus 2K.

+---
+### How to Download Cloud Storage Video

+Please download cloud storage video in the following order:
+- Launch SwitchBot App and log in.
+- Tap the relevant cam.
+- Tap "Playback" in the lower right corner.
+- Tap "Cloud Videos".
+- Choose the video you want and tap the the "↓" icon to download.